Skip to main content

 note

-This setting only change the maximum number of concurrently executed threads per port scan.
-See also the General settings to configure the application wide thread pool.
+This setting only changes the maximum number of concurrently executed threads per port scan.
+See also the General settings to configure the application-wide thread pool.